 Gravitational Potential Energy

 E p = m·g·h

 Elastic Potential Energy

-Electric Potential Energy
+Electrical Potential Energy

 It can also be called electrostatic potential energy.

 An object can have electrical potential energy due to two main elements: its own electrical charge and its position relative to other electrically charged objects.

 Chemical Potential Energy